Exam Accommodation Guidelines

 - If a student is caught cheating or is suspected of cheating on an exam administered by the DRC, we will stop the exam, gather materials from the student, report the incident, and return all materials to the instructor for action by the academic unit.

 - If faculty administers an accommodated exam within the department, please be aware that a hallway or reception area is not a suitable testing environment.

 Evening and Weekend Courses

-The DRC conducts office hours of 8:00AM – 5:00PM during the week.
+The DRC conducts office hours of 9:00AM – 5:00PM during the week, but may administer exams as early as 8:00AM with advanced notice.
 The DRC appreciates the willingness of faculty teaching evening or weekend courses to allow students to complete their exams at the DRC during normal business hours or to provide the accommodation themselves.

 The Disability Resource Center is here to assist faculty in implementing accommodations for students with disabilities.
 For more information, please call 502-852-6938 or visit us in 119 Stevenson Hall.